 Starting Veggie Seeds Indoors- The Basics

 The plants I start indoors are, tomatoes, peppers, broccoli, cauliflower, kale, and swiss chard.
 I also usually try something new each year.
-Until you have a bit of experience under your belt, start small and easy with maybe one or two varieties from seed and the rest starter plants.
+Until you have a bit of experience under your belt, start small and easy with maybe one or two varieties from seed, and for the rest, I use starter plants.

 How to Start Vegetables from Seed